Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data

 \section{Incorporating Twitter Data with TCN}

 A statistical assessment of the effectiveness of Twitter data requires control of all other factors that might induce additional variance.
-For this purpose, we are proposing a modular architecture with two temporal convolutions and flexible concatenation layers as depicted in \figref{fig:dtcn}.
-This model can be used to perform log-return predictions for different sets of data with minimal change to parameter count at and after the points of connection.
-We dub this model \emph{Double-TCN} (D-TCN), for the usage of two fully separate TCN pipelines in the architecture.
+For this purpose, we are proposing a modular architecture with two temporal convolutions and flexible concatenation layers, as depicted in \figref{fig:dtcn}.
+This model can be used to perform log-return predictions for different sets of data with minimal change to parameter count at and after the input layer.
+We call this model \emph{Double-TCN} (D-TCN), for the usage of two fully separate TCN pipelines in the architecture.

-The upper TCN pipeline is identical to the model illustrated in \figref{fig:tcn_baseline}, and, as before, its purpose is to utilize previous day's log-return values.
-The lower TCN pipeline, on the other hand, analyzes any additional numeric data obtained from tweets.
+The upper TCN pipeline is identical to the model illustrated in \figref{fig:tcn_baseline}, and, as before, its purpose is to utilize the previous day's log-return values.
+The lower TCN pipeline, on the other hand, analyses any additional numeric data obtained from tweets.
 The preprocessed Twitter data (see \secref{sec:preprocess}) is aggregated to 15-minute intervals that correspond to the 15-minute intervals of log-returns.
 The data is then fed into a Dense+ReLU stack before the TCN.
-Regardless of the number of the input features, the input dimension of the TCN layer is fixed across all experiments.
+Regardless of the number of input features, the input dimension of the TCN layer is fixed across all experiments.

 \paragraph{Single versus double TCN} We propose this D-TCN design both for performance and comparability: removal and addition of features is easy, and done in a way that preserves the dimensions in the rest of the network.
 On the contrary, in a single TCN structure the log-returns and Twitter data are concatenated and fed to the same temporal convolutional network.
 This may lead to a sharp performance drop, likely because of inherent noise of the tweet-based data.
-Therefore, a prior dimension reduction is required to gather meaningful evidence of volatility instead of a further parametric expansion of the network.
+Therefore, a prior dimensionality reduction is required to gather meaningful evidence of volatility, instead of a further parametric expansion of the network.
 Furthermore, comparison of different features become an intractable task, as the network itself changes drastically to the level that the information passed down from the log-returns becomes inseparable from the tweet-based data.